%3Fh%3D1000%26fit%3Dmax%26auto%3Dformat&w=3840&q=75)

 Breakfast in Hamburg or direct connection to Denmark.
 In around 4? hours, you'll arrive in Copenhagen, a human-sized capital of Scandinavian design, canals and ubiquitous bicycles.

 Explore Gamla Stan, museums (Vasa, ABBA), city ferries and Nordic cafés.
-Stockholm is ideal for slowing down before heading up to the Arctic.
+Stockholm is an ideal place to slow down before heading up to the Arctic.

 Evening departure with SJ Night Train.
-Sleeper cabin, cosy atmosphere, and in the early morning: snowy landscapes (depending on the season) and arrival in Swedish Lapland!
+Sleeper cabin, cosy atmosphere, and in the early morning: snow-covered landscapes (depending on the season) and arrival in Swedish Lapland!

 On the program: hiking, polar silence, and in the evening... hunting at dawn.